CSR & Holcim Staff Association

 - Uses all member contributions to run the Association for the benefit of its members.

-- The Association is purely and simply there to assist its members gain better terms and conditions of employment, represent them in industrial tribunals, provide timely and accurate information on Award and other industrial matters and intervene on their behalf as and when required.
+- Assists members to gain better terms and conditions of employment, represent them in industrial tribunals, provides timely and accurate information on employment contracts, enterprise agreements, awards and other industrial matters and will intervene on behalf of members as and when required.

 The Association is registered under the Fair Work (Registered Organisations) Act 2009 as an organisation of employees.